REGISTRATION FOR 2027 IS OPEN!

 Clothing

-Shorts and a T-shirt/singlet may be the preferred outfit for most, but some may also like long tights and sleeves to avoid ticks when running through the jungle.
+Shorts and a T-shirt/singlet may be the preferred outfit for most, but some marathon runners may also prefer long tights and sleeves to avoid ticks when running through the jungle.

 Safety Precautions & Medical Team

-If you need to drop out, head to the nearest drink station for a cooling drink and we will transport you back to the finish area.
+If you get injured and need to drop out, head to the nearest drink station or wait in the shade.
+The medical team or race officials will transport you back to the finish area as soon as possible.
 Some wait time is to be expected due to the conditions of the route.

 Safety Measures